sudharocks/azure-docs/articles/marketplace/partner-center-portal/commercial-marketplace-lead-management-instructions-dynamics.md

 1. If you selected **Office 365**, enter the **User name** (for example, `contoso@contoso.onmicrosoft.com`) and **Password** (for example, `P@ssw0rd`).

     ![Office 365 User name box](media/commercial-marketplace-lead-management-instructions-dynamics/connection-details-authentication.png)

-1. For **Contact email**, enter email addresses for people in your company who should receive email notifications when a new lead is received.
-You can enter multiple email addresses by separating them with semicolons.
 1. Select **OK**.

 To make sure you've successfully connected to a lead destination, select the **Validate** button.
 If successful, you'll have a test lead in the lead destination.